Do you always reach for toast and jam in the morning? It’s quick, right? And easy. We get it.

 But with so much evidence pointing towards how excess carbohydrates and sugars in the body can cause inflammation, it’s probably time to rethink that morning routine.

-The reason for this is carbs put too much sugar into our blood and over-stimulate a hormone called insulin.
-These chronically elevated levels of sugar and insulin in our blood over time damages our cells and put fat into our liver, creating inflammatory diseases such as type 2 diabetes.
+Carbs promote inflammation because they introduce too much sugar into our blood and over-stimulate a hormone called insulin.
+These chronically elevated levels of sugar and insulin in our blood over time damage our cells.
+It puts fat into our liver, creating inflammatory diseases such as – you guessed it – type 2 diabetes.

 Well, you could say we’ve been led to believe they’re good for us, and that healthy fats aren’t.
 But that’s not the case at all.

 If you look at the average Australian diet, we eat cereal for breakfast, sandwiches for lunch, lean cuts of meat and potatoes for dinner, have our three serves of fruit a day and maybe a bowl of two of pasta a week.

 The scary thing is, this type of diet can be up to 200g in carbohydrates a day, which is the equivelant to 50 teaspoons of sugar going into your blood stream – yikes!

 So, it’s time we ditched the carbs and sugars and instead focused on healthy fats and protein.
 Here’s how to do it in four easy steps.